This document describes DOCA DPACC Compiler and instructions about DPA toolchain setup and usage.

 - These characteristics apply recursively to any user-defined/

 typedef'd types that are members of an annotated type

-DPACC processes all kernels and annotated data structures and generates host and device interfaces to facilitate the kernel launch.
+DPACC processes all annotated functions along with annotated types and generates host and device interfaces to facilitate the function launch.

 |Host compiler||Compiler specified through

 |Device compiler||The default device compiler is the "DPA compiler".
 Installing the DPACC package also installs the DPA compiler binaries

 |FlexIO SDK and C library||Available as part of the DOCA software package.
 DPA toolchain does not provide C library and corresponding headers.
 Users are expected to use the C library for DPA from the FlexIO SDK.|